Stacey May Fowles

 Stacey May Fowles (born 1979) is a Canadian writer.

 Fowles first novel, Be Good, was published by Tightrope Books in 2007.
-In fall 2008 she released an illustrated novel, Fear of Fighting, and staged a theatrical adaptation of it with Nightwood Theatre.
-The novel was later selected as a National Post Canada Also Reads pick for 2010.
+In fall 2008 she released a novel illustrated by Marlena Zuber called Fear of Fighting, and later staged a theatrical adaptation of it with Nightwood Theatre.
+The novel was selected as a National Post Canada Also Reads pick for 2010.

+Her book, Baseball Life Advice: Loving the Game that Saved Me, essays about baseball in general and the Toronto Blue Jays in particular, was published by McClelland & Stewart in 2017.

-Her writing has appeared in various magazines and journals, including The Walrus, Taddle Creek, Prism, and Kiss Machine.
+Her writing has appeared in various magazines and journals, including The Walrus, Taddle Creek, Prism, Kiss Machine, Quill & Quire, and the National Post.
 She has been widely anthologized in Nobody Passes: Rejecting The Rules of Gender and Conformity; First Person Queer; Yes Means Yes; I.V.
 Lounge Nights; and PEN Canada's Finding The Words.
 Most recently, she co-edited the anthology She's Shameless: Women write about growing up, rocking out and fighting back.

-Fowles writes for the National Post.